A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Comparing to Previous Results and Techniques

 The star-forming sequence in this work is systematically lower than the measurements in the literature by $\sim0.2-0.5$ dex, with the offset decreasing at lower redshifts.
 This is not due to differences in definitions of the star-forming sequence, e.g. via pre-selection of star-forming galaxies.
 Such differences mostly affect the massive end (Figure \ref{fig:bimodal_split}), where the separation between star-forming and quiescent systems is the most confused (Figure \ref{fig:sfs_slices}).
 Instead, this offset is seen across the full range of stellar masses.
 This suggests the offset is instead due to differences in the inferred galaxy masses and star formation rates.
 These differences are explained in detail in the next section.

+There are two notable exceptions to this systematic offset in the literature, specifically the studies of \citet{boogaard18} and \citet{iyer18}.
+What these two share in common is that they do not attempt to measure SFRs directly from broadband photometry: \citet{boogaard18} uses H$\alpha$ and H$\beta$ emission lines from the MUSE Hubble Ultra Deep Field, permitting an internal dust correction, and \citet{iyer18} infers the star-forming sequence slope and normalization indirectly, by constraining them with star formation histories derived from galaxies at lower redshifts.
+It is a positive sign that these relatively independent methodologies agree with the \prospector{}-$\alpha$ modeling of the broadband photometry.

-Notably, the \citet{pearson18} and \citet{thorne21} results are most similar to the \prospector{}-$\alpha$ inferences.
+Of the studies based on broadband photometry, the \citet{pearson18} and \citet{thorne21} results are most similar to the \prospector{}-$\alpha$ inferences.
 This is likely because they are also measuring both SFRs and stellar masses at the same time using SED-fitting.
 Solving for the stellar populations on a galaxy-by-galaxy basis naturally lowers the star formation rate estimates as compared to standard UV+IR formulae, as explained in the next section.
 Additionally, \citet{thorne21} also find more massive galaxies than in previous work; they similarly have chosen an SFH model which also returns older ages and thus higher stellar masses \citep{robotham20}.
 Yet the \prospector{}-$\alpha$ results still typically lie $\sim0.1-0.3$ dex below these inferences, with the offset increasing at low masses.